CSSCorp/openstack-automation/README.md

 What is New
 ===========
-1. Branches icehouse and icehouse will alone exist and continue forward
+1. Branches icehouse and juno will alone exist and continue forward
 2. Repo modified to be used as git fileserver backend.
 User may use 'git_pillar' pointed to 'pillar_root' sub directory or download the files to use in 'roots' backend.
 3. Pull request to the project has some regulations, documented towards the end of the README.
 4. 'yaml' will be default format for sls files.
 This is done as maintaining sls files across format is causing mismatches and errors.
 Further 'json' does not go well with 'jinja' templating(formulas end up less readable).